GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - apply `Vertex Colors` and `Random Vertex Colors`
     - change `ambient light` to white
     - change `background color` to white
+    - try anything else not mentioned above
   - experiment with all exporters available by exporting the original model as well as its exported versions
-  - large resolution textures should be scaled down before loading, as an example download [`Bedroom`](https://casual-effects.com/data/index.html) with 8k images and try it as is and then scale them down to 1k or 2k (which will speed up loading in browsers)
+  - large resolution textures should be scaled down before loading, as an example download [`Bedroom`](https://casual-effects.com/data/index.html) with 8k images and try it AS IS, then scale them down to 1k or 2k (which will speed up loading in browsers)
   - you could also try using [COLLADA2GLTF](https://github.com/KhronosGroup/COLLADA2GLTF) and [FBX2glTF](https://github.com/facebookincubator/FBX2glTF) and [Online 3D Viewer](https://3dviewer.net) exporters / converters

 PLY+STL Viewer